 Plastic welding is often a faster and simpler fabrication process versus welding with metals because plastics are generally lighter in weight than many metals.
 Plastics are also a wise choice for maintaining the safety and reliability of your end product as they are more chemically resistant than most metals.

-- Plastic welds have a strong resistance to acids, alkalis, greases and solvents, hydrogen peroxide, demineralized water and hot steam.
+- A plastic weld has a strong resistance to acids, alkalis, greases and solvents, hydrogen peroxide, demineralized water and hot steam.

-- Plastic welds offer a minimal release of gas under vacuum, which helps maintain a sterile environment.
+- A plastic weld offers a minimal release of gas under vacuum, which helps maintain a sterile environment.

-- Plastic welds have a strong plasma resistance reducing the possibility of corrosion.
+- A plastic weld has a strong plasma resistance reducing the possibility of corrosion.

-- Plastic welds resist thermal degradation and maintain a high operating strength and rigidity in high temperatures.
+- A plastic weld resists thermal degradation and maintain a high operating strength and rigidity in high temperatures.

-- Plastic welds offer the benefits of good creep and chemical resistance, minimal thermal expansion and good wear resistance.
+- A plastic weld offers the benefits of good creep and chemical resistance, minimal thermal expansion and good wear resistance.